 Dental Coverage for Seniors on Medicare

 Oral care is a major issue for many seniors.
 The Centers for Disease Control and Prevention (CDC) indicates that 1 in 5 adults over the age of 65 has untreated tooth decay.
-An estimated 68% of seniors have gum disease and nearly 1 in 5 of adults aged 65 or older have lost all of their teeth.
+An estimated 68% of seniors have gum disease, and nearly 1 in 5 adults 65 or older have lost all their teeth.
 Older Americans with the poorest oral health tend to be those who are economically disadvantaged and lack insurance.
 If you’re a senior and you want to keep up to date on regular checkups and preventative procedures without breaking the bank, here are some options:

 1. Choose a Medicare Advantage Plan